Parabolic SAR: Construction

 Upon a trend switch, the first SAR value for this new trend is set to the last EP recorded on the prior trend, EP is then reset accordingly to this period's maximum, and the acceleration factor is reset to its initial value of 0.02.

-Statistical Results
+Statistical results

-The parabolic SAR showed results at a 95% confidence level in a study of 17 years of data.
+A modern study of parabolic SAR based on 2,880 years of backtesting over a 12-year period to 2023 on the Dow Jones Industrial Average 30 stocks, demonstrated using PSAR with a standard OHLC chart resulted in a 19% win rate.
+Using PSAR with a Heikin Ashi chart produced a 63% success rate.